williamdemeo/Math700Spring2014/README.md

 [Advanced Linear Algebra](http://click.linksynergy.com/link?id=xEro7OMQWE4&offerid=239662.9780387728285&type=2&murl=http%3A%2F%2Fsearch.barnesandnoble.com%2FAdvanced-Linear-Algebra%2FSteven-Roman%2Fe%2F9780387728285), Steven Roman.
 <!-- <a href="http://click.linksynergy.com/link?id=xEro7OMQWE4&offerid=239662.9781614272816&type=2&murl=http%3A%2F%2Fsearch.barnesandnoble.com%2FFinite-Dimensional-Vector-Spaces%2FPR-Halmos%2Fe%2F9781614272816"><IMG border=0 src="http://images.barnesandnoble.com/images/170670000/170671757.JPG" ></a><IMG border=0 width=1 height=1 src="http://ad.linksynergy.com/fs-bin/show?id=xEro7OMQWE4&bids=239662.9781614272816&type=2&subid=0" > <a href="http://click.linksynergy.com/link?id=xEro7OMQWE4&offerid=239662.2580521386329&type=2&murl=http%3A%2F%2Fsearch.barnesandnoble.com%2FMatrix-Analysis%2FRoger-A-Horn%2Fe%2F2580521386329"><IMG border=0 src="http://images.barnesandnoble.com/images/19810000/19815414.JPG" ></a><IMG border=0 width=1 height=1 src="http://ad.linksynergy.com/fs-bin/show?id=xEro7OMQWE4&bids=239662.2580521386329&type=2&subid=0" > <a href="http://click.linksynergy.com/link?id=xEro7OMQWE4&offerid=239662.9780387728285&type=2&murl=http%3A%2F%2Fsearch.barnesandnoble.com%2FAdvanced-Linear-Algebra%2FSteven-Roman%2Fe%2F9780387728285"><IMG border=0 src="http://images.barnesandnoble.com/images/224350000/224357618.JPG" ></a><IMG border=0 width=1 height=1 src="http://ad.linksynergy.com/fs-bin/show?id=xEro7OMQWE4&bids=239662.9780387728285&type=2&subid=0" > -->

-**Brief summary:** This course is a beginning graduate level treatment of linear algebra in which we focus on finite dimensional vector spaces from a more general point of view than you might have seen in an undergraduate class.
-Some of the topics we cover are the following (from the catalog): Vector spaces, linear transformations, dual spaces, decompositions of spaces, and canonical forms.
+**Overview:** This is a beginning graduate course in linear algebra.
+The focus is on finite dimensional vector spaces from a more general point of view than one takes in an undergraduate class.
+Some of the topics we cover are the following (from the catalog): vector spaces, linear transformations, dual spaces, decompositions of spaces, canonical forms.
 A more detailed list of topics appears below.

 **Class meetings:** MW, 3:55--5:10, LeConte, Room 310.

 **Homework:** Solving problems is the best way to learn this material.
-As we progress, I will distribute lists of exercises, both from the textbook and other sources.
-Students will be expected to solve and submit as many solutions as possible, and 55% of the grade will be based on the number of correct, well written solutions submitted.
+A list of problems, both from the textbook and other sources, will be distributed and updated as the course progresses.
+Students will solve and submit as many solutions as possible, and 55% of the grade will be based on the number of correct, well written solutions submitted.

 **Exams:** There will be one midterm exam worth 20% of the grade.
 It will be scheduled as we progress, and notice of at least one week will be